MuhammadFaizanIbrahim/NFT-Collection-Dapp/README.md

 # NFT-Collection-Dapp
-# In this project I have created an NFT Collection Dapp.
+# In this project I have created an NFT Minting and Collection Dapp.

 Our Dapp first allow the user to connect it's wallet with the website.